leakec/tfc/README.md

   * nbsphinx
   * breathe
   * exhale

-## Testing instructions:
-After following the build instructions:
-1. Navigate to the tests directory.
-2. Run py.test or python -m pytest
-These serve as simple unit tests that test basic functionality of the code.
-These include tests for individual TFC functions, as well as full ODE and PDE tests.

 ## Mathematical Documentation:
 Any users interested in the theory behind this method should start [here](https://www.mdpi.com/2227-7390/8/8/1303); note that this journal article is open access, so you should be able to download it for free.
 The curious user can continue their study of the theory by visiting this [link](https://www.researchgate.net/project/Theory-of-Functional-Connections) for a complete list of TFC publications with free downloadable PDFs.